oskariorg/oskari-docs/community/oskari_community.md

      <tr>
       <th scope="row">40</th>
       <td><a href="https://vayla.fi/web/en" target="_blank"><img src="/images/logo/vayla.png" width="200" alt="V�yl� Finnish Transport Infrastructure Agency"></a></td>
       <td>The Finnish Transport Infrastructure Agency Väylä is actively involved in Oskari joint development.
 At the moment a download service has been developed in the organisation using Oskari and a feedback system using Oskari in the background have been released.
 Project owner: Markku Pitkänen – The Finnish Transport Infrastructure Agency.
-Contact: Markku Pitk�nen, Jenni Silvennoinen</td>
+Contact: Markku Pitkänen, Jenni Silvennoinen</td>
       <td>Member</td>
     </tr>
       <tr>